ラウトレッジ版 視覚ジャーナリズム必携<br>The Routledge Companion to Visual Journalism (Routledge Journalism Companions)

 Ryan Linkof

-Section 4: Audience interpretation and impact
+SECTION 4 Audience interpretation and impact

 Renita Coleman

-Chapter 29: Effects of visual framing in multimodal news media environments
+29 Effects of visual framing in multimodal news media environments

 Stephanie Geise and Yi Xu